 manage your portfolio and adapt to future changes with your goals

-So, the next time you speak to a “financial advisor”, understand if the “advisor” is acting the role of a financial planner or is he or she simply just another product distributor.
+So, the next time you speak to a “financial advisor”, understand if the “advisor” is acting the role of a financial planner or just another product distributor.

 What are the areas of financial planning?